VershimaKelvin/ShoeShop/README.md

 <p align="center">
   <img src="assets/shooe_tilt_1.png">
 </p>
-<h1 align="center">ShoeShop</h1>
+<h3 align="center">ShoeShop</h3>

 ## Project Overview

-ShoeShop is an ecommerce app for buying of shoes, its built with flutter, it has a beautiful and responsive user interface which gives detailed information about a particular item available for sale
+ShoeShop is an ecommerce app for buying of shoes, its built with flutter, it has a beautiful and responsive user interface which gives detailed information about a particular item available for sale.